chrriedel/MyDemoWebresource/readme.md

    - Creates a `.gitignore` file.

 5. **Install TypeScript**
-   (if enabled, if not it will use JavaScript as language and also add .js example files indstead fo .ts files):
+   (if enabled, if not it will use JavaScript as language and also add .js example files instead of .ts files):

    - Installs TypeScript.
    - Creates a basic TypeScript configuration file (`tsconfig.json`).